damienmaier/encrypted-vault/README.md

 # Encrypted Vault
-This is a web application that provides an online vault for companies that need to store very sensitive files.
+This is a web application that provides an online vault for organizations that need to store very sensitive documents.

-The server and the client are written in Rust.
+The web server is written in Rust.
+The client side code is written in WebAssembly compiled Rust that runs in the browser.

-## Requirements
+## Description and usage

+A single server (online vault) can be accessed by several client organizations.
+Each organization can store documents on the server.

 ### Documents storage on the server
-- The server should never see the documents in clear and should not be able to recover them (assuming “good” passwords).
+- The server never sees the documents in clear and is not be able to recover them (assuming “good” passwords).
-- If a document’s encryption key leaks, one should not be able to decrypt other documents.
+- If a document’s encryption key leaks, it is not possible to decrypt other documents.
-### Client authentication
+### Unlocking the vault
 - Before accessing the vault, the client needs to authenticate.
 Two people out of n need to gather to access the vault.
 The process is the following:
     1. The company sends its company name to the server.
     2. Then, two members of the company (out of n) enter their credentials (username + password) to unlock the vault.
-- The client should not have to enter more than one password per member.
+- The client does not need to enter more than one password per member.
-- Clients should be able to connect to the vault from any computer and change device as they want.
+- Clients can connect to the vault from any computer and change device as they want.
-- You need to be able to revoke a user.
-This should not require the re-encryption of all files.
+- A client can revoke one of its users.
+This does not require the re-encryption of the documents.
 ### Documents access
-- Several client companies can store documents on the server.
 - Each document on the server is owned by one or several clients.
 - A client can upload a document on the server.
 This makes him the owner of this document.
 - Any owner of a document can add another client as owner of the document.